slyfox1186/script-repo/How-To/setup-ubuntu-jammy-nas-storage.md

 # Guide to Setting Up a NAS Storage System on a Linux Ubuntu Jammy Server PC

-This comprehensive guide will walk you through setting up a NAS (Network Attached Storage) on a Linux Ubuntu Jammy Jellyfish (22.04) server.
-By the end of this guide, you'll have a fully functional NAS using Samba for file sharing across your network.
+This guide will provide you with all the information you need to set up a NAS (Network Attached Storage) on a Linux Ubuntu Jammy Jellyfish (22.04) server.
+We'll cover the necessary hardware, software, and step-by-step instructions to get your NAS up and running.

 ## Table of Contents